paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 - Clone this repository
 - Launch Vagrant VM by running __vagrant up__, you can the log in with __vagrant ssh__
 - When having problems with starting up your vagrant you can try following command instead vagrant ssh: __VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh__
-- To load the data, use the command __psql -d news -f newsdata__ to connect a database and run the necessary SQL statements.
+- To load the data go to the folder where the database is stored, use the command __psql -d news -f newsdata.sql__ to connect a database and run the necessary SQL statements.

 The database includes three tables:

-- The authors table includes information about the authors of articles.
+- The __authors table__ includes information about the authors of articles.
-- The articles table includes the articles themselves.
+- The __articles table__ includes the articles themselves.
-- The log table includes one entry for each time a user has accessed the site
+- The __log table__ includes one entry for each time a user has accessed the site

 To execute the program, run python3 newsdata.py from the command line.